Think Twice Before Attaching That Large File

 Lots of folks have their emails sent to their cell phones.
 Some may have limited data allowances.
 Imagine receiving 1G files in formats you can’t even open or do not have the software for.

-To send an attachment without notice that someone didn’t ask for or in a format they don’t have the software to open reflects a lack of courtesy on your part.
-No matter how important you think that attachment is, consider the above issues.
+To send an attachment without notice that someone didn’t ask for it or in a format they don’t have the software to open reflects a lack of courtesy on your part.
+Consider the above issues no matter how important you think that attachment is.

-Before attaching that file, first know its size and format and notify the person on the other side that it is on its way.
-Better yet, confirm first if they have the software and ask when it is convenient to send your attachments.
+Before attaching that file, know its size and format and notify the person on the other side that it is coming.
+Better yet, confirm if they have the software and ask when it is convenient to send your attachments.

 Just a little common courtesy can go a long way to you being perceived as a person who is a pleasure to communicate with.
 And someone who also understands the technology in which they are participating.